How to Keep Running Even With a Herniated Disc or Sciatica?

 Comprehensive chiropractic care plays a vital role in allowing the disc and muscle tissue to heal as much as possible, put the spine back into the proper position while allowing you to remain as pain-free as possible.

-Each person is different, and here at Better Health Chiropractic clinic, we take all of these things into consideration.
+Each person is different, and here at our Anchorage clinic, we take all of these things into consideration.
 In addition to chiropractic adjustments, we also employ the Alaska Back Pain Protocol.
 This exclusive treatment combination has helped thousands of people with herniated discs just like yours, get back on their feet again fast.